-Rice Krispies treats is always an easy dessert to whip up; you can have a batch ready to go in less than 20 minutes.
+Rice Krispies Treats are always an easy dessert to whip up; you can have a batch ready to go in less than 20 minutes.
 Cereal treats are also a crowd pleaser: kids and adults alike love them.
 This recipe for s’mores Rice Krispies treats are a great way to use up leftover s’mores ingredients from summer.
 It’s also a great recipe to quench your hunger for campfire cooking season (which is still a couple of months away for us in the Northeast!)

 This recipe is a perfect rendition of a s’more in my opinion.
 It’s all the flavors of the campfire classic treat and the perfect proportion of each ingredient with the welcome addition of that crispy, crunchy texture we love from the crisp rice cereal.